dhwan1t/MazeRunner-Cpp/README.md

 - Maze dimensions must be odd numbers for proper structure
 - High scores are saved to `highscores.txt` file
 - The game supports different maze sizes (15x15, 21x21, 25x25)
-- AI can use either BFS or Dijkstra algorithm for pathfinding
+- Example run can use either BFS or Dijkstra algorithm for pathfinding

 ## 🐛 Troubleshooting